mariodavid/mariodavid.github.io/_drafts/2015-11-17-are-cuba-filters-the-fast-food-of-crud-software.md

 This datasource definition is used via the id attribute of the collectionDatasource XML Tag in the definition of the filter ui element.
 In this definition you have the option to first change the query string that should be executed.
 As this is a plain old JPQL Query, there is obviously a lot of freedom.
 A few examples can be found in the [docs](http://docs.cuba-platform.com/cuba/6.0/manual/en/html-single/manual.html#datasource_query).

-## 2. support for complex filters that go beyond attribute values of the or related entities
+## 2. support for complex filters that go beyond attribute values or related entities

 The second objection that i brought up last time, is the question about the support for filters that go beyond "simple" attribute based filterings.
 That is even more important for the decision to use the filter mechanisms as the basis for filter requirements for my application.